shishkina/react-lifting-state/README.md

 # Lifting State

+#### The Return of the Quotes 😱

 ### Learning Objectives

+- Review React concepts we have learned so far
 - Change components dynamically based on the `App.js` state
 - Follow best practices by lifting state to the main `App` component
 - Pass methods down between components to adjust state in the main `App` component

+### First things first!

+Let's create quotes app from scratch!
+But first, You need to diagram!

+> 🚀 LAB: With a partner, using whiteboard and colorful markers diagram ALL the components our app will have.
+Think: header, footer, quote?
+What else?
+Where the state would live, where you would make the api call? what props would you pass and where?

+### `create-react-app quotes-lifting-state`

+> 🚀 LAB: Working with a partner, utilizing "pair programming" techniques, build out the components you diagrammed.

 ### Before we dive into lifting state, let's add a feature to our quotes app.